JamesKeegan1/RB-Vogui-Coverage/README.md

 Ensure that the main.m file is open in the MATLAB editor and run alongside the python algorithm above by clicking the run button in the image below
 ![Pic 2](https://user-images.githubusercontent.com/68841450/144745583-a23d31e7-1f99-43a5-a79d-584151145ed1.png)

+# Worlds
+There is a world file attached which has the sphere used in this simulation.
+To use this world file change the path in the RB Vogui launch file so it leads to this file